pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Delete a persistent WBEM connection.

       Delete connection information from the persistent store for the connection defined by NAME.
-The NAME argument is optional.

-      If NAME not supplied, a select list presents the list of connection definitions for selection.
+      If NAME is not supplied, a select list presents the list of connection definitions for selection.

       Example:   connection delete blah